maxwell-k/blog/content/first-post-at-the-pybelfast-workshop.md

     && git add .
 -->

-Adding `workflow_dispatch:` to allow manually triggering the workflow is helpful for testing the repository settings.
+Allowing manually running the workflow by adding `workflow_dispatch:` is helpful for testing the repository settings.

 [official]: